-16.10 Outputs
+16.12 Outputs

 Each zone type on the SPC system has an associated output type (an internal flag or indicator).
-When a zone type is activated, i.e. a door or window opens, smoke is detected, an alarm is detected, etc., the corresponding output is activated.
+When a zone type is activated, that is, a door or window opens, smoke is detected, an alarm is detected, etc., the corresponding output is activated.

 - 1. Scroll to OUTPUTS and press SELECT. - 2.
 Scroll to CONTROLLER or EXPANDER and press SELECT. - 3.
-Scroll to the expander/output to be programmed and press SELECT. - ➡ If the output activations are recorded in the system event log (i.e. enabled, items recorded / disabled, items) the programming options are available as shown in the table below.
+Scroll to the expander/output to be programmed and press SELECT.

+If the output activations are recorded in the system event log (that is, enabled, items recorded/disabled, items) the programming options are available as shown in the table below.

 NAMES Used to help identify the output; enter a specific and descriptive name.
-OUTPUT TYPE Determines the output type; see the table in page [ $\rightarrow$ 138], for a description of output types.
+OUTPUT TYPE Determines the output type; see the table in Outputs types and output ports below, for a description of output types.
 OUTPUT MODE Determines the style of the output: continuous, momentary or pulsed.
 POLARITY Determines whether the output is activated on a positive or negative polarity.
 LOG Determines if system log is enabled or disabled.

-For the output test procedure, see page [ $\rightarrow$ 147].
+For the output test procedure, see Output Test on page 166.

-16.10.1 Outputs types and output ports
+16.12.1 Outputs types and output ports